Digital Pianos for Sale

 Roland actually co-developed MIDI, which allows electronic instruments to communicate with each other.

-Their HP-300 and HP-400 were the very first digital pianos to feature the technology, and the JX-3P was the first synthesizer.
+Their HP-300 and HP-400 were the very first digital pianos to feature the technology.

 Moreover, the two-piece cabinet design of the pianos were another innovation that continue to be a standard for console digitals today.